Apple Cider Moscow Mule – the Perfect Fall Cocktail Recipe

 I love fall.
 It is seriously my favorite season and it always has been.
 And I don’t know if it’s living in Maryland versus living in New Jersey or if it’s global warming or whatever, but I feel like fall perfection lasts about a minute.
 Into September we had day after day of temperatures in the upper 80s and 90s with enough humidity to make my hair puff out in all directions.
 My kids were sweating their butts off at soccer one week.
-Then they cancelled soccer for rain the next.
-And the week after that we were bundled up in coats and gloves trying to hold onto our hats in 40 mile per hour wind gusts.
+Then they canceled soccer for rain the next.
+And the week after that we were bundled up in coats and gloves trying to hold onto our hats in 40 miles per hour wind gusts.

-So I am going to soak up every bit of fall in those those fleeting days of autumn perfection.
+So I am going to soak up every bit of fall in those fleeting days of autumn perfection.

 The crisp air, the leaves changing colors until they fall and crunch under your feet.
 All the aromas make me so happy, whether it’s the smell of those fallen leaves, a roast chicken in the oven on a cool evening, or even that ubiquitous pumpkin spice.

 I love relaxing on the couch on a Friday night or Saturday afternoon watching football with the Hubby.
 Once it’s actually not ninety degrees I have to get myself to a pumpkin patch.
 And my house has the same old boring minimalist decor until October 1st.
 Then I break out the gilded pumpkins, the terra cotta pumpkins, the ceramic pumpkins, and of course some real pumpkins on the porch.

 And don’t get me started on the food.
 You can have all of your peppermint and eggnog for the holidays.
 I’ll keep my butternut squash soup on a relaxing evening, Best Chili Ever while watching football, or a crustless pumpkin pie pretty much anytime.

 And after a day of apple picking, I wouldn’t mind sipping on one of these apple cider cocktails…

 What is a Moscow Mule cocktail?